-If you have your Multibit wallet, but you’ve forgotten or lost your password, this section can help you recover the password.
+If you have your Multibit wallet -- or the computer that Multibit ran on --but you've forgotten or lost your password, this section can help you recover the password.

-- You have some guesses as to what your password might have been
+- Guesses as to what your password might have been

 How to retrieve a wallet backup